scottgoetz/ansible/README.md

 * Generate ssh keypairs for Clients, annotate paths for .yml files:
   * ssh-keygen
 * Modify variables in the "vars" section of each Ansible script.
 Data that needs to be modified is contained between angle brackets (e.g. <variable_name>) need to be modified.
+* Make sure to change Hostname on VPS

+Execution:
 * Run initial secureSetup.yml Ansible script to configure Clients in a secure state:
   * sudo ansible-playbook --ask-pass -u root secureSetup.yml
 * Run secondary Ansible scripts to configure Client for various purposes: